ericnewton/many-lives/README.md

 build up to the expression I thought would work.
 By tweaking small bits of the expression, I could usually figure out what was going on.

-I started using *parinfer* mode in Atom, and that was a very nice experience.
+I started using *Parinfer* mode in Atom, and that was a very nice experience.
 It simplified the task of typing matching brackets and parenthesis, so much so that I hardly thought about it at all.
 I also used Emacs and Clojure mode, which also worked just fine.